dd86k/alicedbg/README.md

 # Alice Debugger Project

-Aiming to be a simple cross-platform framework for debugging, and object and symbol handling.
+Aiming to be a simple cross-platform framework for debugging and object inspection.

 Fully written in D's [BetterC mode](https://dlang.org/spec/betterc.html), and available as a DUB package.